ransurf/obsidian-resources/README.md

 # obsidian-resources
+If you're not sure on how to use github or import these notes into your own vault, here's a video: https://youtu.be/7JMRrskgw7I

 This repository will include any templates I use/mention in my videos!
 Feel free to customize them to your liking :)

-I can't seem to upload .md files on WordPress, so this will have to do.